MANDALA MK2¶

 - Quantization : sample and hold, or continuous.
 In Sample and hold mode, the quantization takes place on active steps of the track.
 In continuous mode, it happens as soon as possible.

-Melodic / CV sequencing
+Melodic / CV sequencing¶

-Each active step sends a trigger (modulo the probabilities).
-But a step can also send CV (-5V to +5V).
+Each active step sends a trigger on its TRIG output(modulo the probabilities).
+But a step can also send CV on its CV output (-5V to +5V).

 To define a step's note, or CV value, press and hold the step button and turn the encoder.
 By default, the display shows "NOTE INACTIVE".
 If you turn the encoder to the right, you can set the note/CV to be sent when this step is played.
 If you turn the encoder to the left, you can select a negative CV.